stevenxchung/OMSCS-Notes/CS 7637 - KBAI/Test 3/Lesson 22 - Diagnosis.md

 _What illness (or set of illnesses) would you use to diagnose this patient (given symptoms)_?

 Thetadesis: Elevated B, Reduced C, Reduced H

+### Diagnosis As Abduction Quiz

+_What illness (or set of illnesses) would you use to diagnose this patient (given symptoms)_?

+- Betatosis: Elevated B, Reduced C, Elevated E, Reduced H
+- Zetad: Elevated B, Reduced C, Reduced E, Reduced F